pereznetworks/TD-Project9/project9-gallery-app/README.md

 # To Build and Run your own version of the TD-Project9 React Gallery App:

+# Project Update

+  This project is in the process of being re-worked

+    Changing from a experimental to production worthy app

+      so quite a bit has to change

+      goal: all external api calls will be handled by a backend server

 # For Developers:

     Please make sure to update all project deps